akeesari/anjikeesari/docs/articles/drupal.md

 9. **Community Support**: Drupal has huge community of developers, designers, and users who contribute to its growth.
 You can find extensive documentation, forums, and support resources to assist you with any Drupal-related questions or issues.

-10. **Customization**: Drupal's flexibility allows you to create custom content types, modules, and themes to tailor your website to your unique requirements.
+10. **Customization**: Drupal's flexibility allows you to create custom content types, modules, and themes to customize your website to your unique requirements.
 You can build highly customized solutions with Drupal.